RaynHarr/tellor-flex-ethmain-graph/README.md

 # tellor-flex-ethmain-graph
-This is the subgraph deployed on the hosted network.
+This is the subgraph deployed on the hosted network found here: https://thegraph.com/hosted-service/subgraph/raynharr/tellor-flex-ethmain-graph